Superconvergence points of Hermite spectral interpolation: Conclusion

+This work can be further extended along several directions, including Hermite spectral method for time-dependent PDEs and superconvergence points of Laguerre spectral interpolation.
+We leave these issues for future research.

-This work was supported in part by the National Natural Science Foundation of China under grant number 12371367 and by the Hubei Provincial Natural Science Foundation of China under grant number 2023AFA083.
+{\bf Funding} The first author was partially supported by the National Natural Science Foundation of China under grant number 12371367 and the Hubei Provincial Natural Science Foundation of China under grant number 2023AFA083 and the fundamental research funds for the central universities under grant number 2025BRSXA003.